 Gynecomastia surgery is performed under anesthesia so is not painful.
 The effects of anesthesia can also inhibit post-operative pain.
 Soon after the procedure, patients begin taking prescription pain medication to prevent unnecessary discomfort.
 This typically keeps pain to a mild soreness.

 Is gynecomastia surgery safe?

 Gynecomastia procedures are considered both safe and effective.
 It is important to obtain care from a board-certified plastic surgeon to achieve the best outcome from this treatment.
 Without proper attention to detail and anatomy, gynecomastia surgery can lead to asymmetry or poor chest contouring.

 Male Breast Reduction Procedure

 The surgery may include liposuction, skin tightening, or a combination of both.
 Many men who have breast reduction also consider other cosmetic surgery procedures at the same time.
-Read more about all the male cosmetic surgery procedures Dr. D’Amico performs.
+Read more about all the male cosmetic surgery procedures Dr. D’Amico & Dr. Ferrauiola performs.

 Does gynecomastia Surgery Increase the Risk of Male Breast Cancer?

 Studies indicate that there is no association between gynecomastia and breast cancer risk in men.

 Can Breast Tissue Grow Back After Gynecomastia Surgery?